facultyai/dash-bootstrap-components/docs/content/docs/quickstart.md

 app = dash.Dash(external_stylesheets=[dbc.themes.BOOTSTRAP])
 ```

-For more information on how to link local or external CSS, check out the [Dash documentation][dash-docs-external].
+For more information on available themes see the [_themes documentation_][docs-themes]

 ### Build the layout

 With CSS linked, you can start building your app's layout with our Bootstrap components.
-See our [_documentation_][docs-components] for a full list of available components, or try running this minimal example to get started.
+See the [_component documentation_][docs-components] for a full list of available components, or try running this minimal example to get started.

 ```python
 import dash